Tractable General Equilibrium: Walrasian economies

-The above lemma is a highly surprising and important as it suggests that for balanced economies, which among others includes Arrow-Debreu competitive economies, under suitable continuity assumptions, first-order methods for the VI $([0, 1]^\numgoods, -\excessset)$ are guaranteed to converge to a strong solution.
-Hence, with \Cref{lemma:balanced_is_minty} in hand, we now turn our attention to solving the VI $([0, 1]^\numgoods, -\excessset)$---or in our case rather the VI $([0, 1]^\numgoods, -\excess)$ since we assume for our algorithms that the excess demand is singleton-valued---and hence a Walrasian equilibrium with the mirror extragradient method.
-Solving the VI $([0, 1]^\numgoods, -\excess)$ with the mirror extragradient method, gives rise to a family of price adjustment processes parameterized by the kernel function $\kernel$ which we will call the \mydef{mirror extrat\^atonnement process} (\Cref{alg:mirror_extratatonnement}).
+We now turn our attention to solving the box VI $([0, 1]^\numgoods, -\excessset)$---or rather, the box VI $([0, 1]^\numgoods, -\excess)$, since we assume for our algorithms that the excess demand is singleton-valued---and hence computing a Walrasian equilibrium with the mirror extragradient method.
+Solving the VI $(\pricespace, -\excess)$ for a general price space $\pricespace$ with the mirror extragradient method gives rise to a family of price-adjustment processes parameterized by a kernel function $\kernel$, which we call \mydef{mirror extrat\^atonnement} (\Cref{alg:mirror_extratatonnement}).
+The name is justified because, as we show next, these processes are natural. \footnote{A similar observation was previously made by \citet{fisher-tatonnement} for a smaller class of Walrasian economies known as convex potential markets.}